oscpalML/TaleOfShadowsNotes/Events/Campaign/Omens from a World Forgotten.md

 [[Thornwick]] shares that [[The Drowned Court]] have long laid claim to [[Ghostlight]].
 Now with [[Captain Marrowveil]] gone they likely see their opening.
 They are likely tied to [[The Unspeakable/The Oracle]].
 They possess magic which should not be.

-[[Ashenfell]] is somewhat uniquely tied to the world that was before.
+[[Ashenfell]] is somehow uniquely tied to the world that was before.

 [[The Unspeakable/The Oracle]] seems to be collecting the characteristics of mortals, trying to complete itself.
 It is gathering empathy, heritage, hope and so on.